older couple country lane

 Having your cake and eating it

-Our article ‘The Top Five Benefits of International Bonds’ outlines the use of Discounted Gift Trusts (DGTs) to ‘gift’ some, or all, of an international bond.
-Here, we provide an insight into how a DGT works and how it can offer opportunities as part of your financial plan.
+In this article we provide an insight into how a Discounted Gift Trust (DGT) works and how it can offer opportunities as part of your financial plan.

 How a DGT works

-A DGT allows an individual (a Settlor, or joint Settlors) to gift a lump sum into Trust while retaining the right to fixed regular payments, and reducing the amount of Inheritance Tax (IHT) that might eventually have to be paid from their estate.
+A DGT allows individuals (a Settlor) to gift a lump sum into Trust while retaining the right to fixed regular payments and reducing the amount of Inheritance Tax (IHT) that might eventually have to be paid from their estate.

 When establishing the DGT, the Settlor requests regular capital payments payable for their lifetime, or until the fund is exhausted.
 These payments are generated from partial withdrawals from an investment bond via the 5% withdrawal facility.